Space at the bottom of the menu

 IMPORTANT, New EPP Regulations

 Tuesday, 12 June 2018 | Tom

-There are significant changes to the EPP (Exposives, Precursors and Poisons) Regulations that become law on July 1st 2018 and these will have a major impact on the sale and supply of motorcycle batteries.
+There are significant changes to the EPP (Explosives, Precursors and Poisons) Regulations that became law on July 1st 2018 and these will have a major impact on the sale and supply of motorcycle batteries.

-From 1st July 2018 it will be illegal to sell or supply sulphuric acid to any member of the public who does not hold a valid EPP Licence.
+Since 1st July 2018 it has been illegal to sell or supply sulphuric acid to any member of the public who does not hold a valid EPP Licence.
 This means that all "dry charged" motorcycle batteries can only be shipped dry without the acid pack and customers will have to have the battery filled locally.

 Yuasa YTX/YTZ Series batteries are not affected by these regulations as they will be pre-filled and sealed prior to shipping.